On Locality-Sensitive Orderings and their Applications: Applications

-This property is already enough to imply that this graph is a $(1+c\eps)$-spanner for a sufficiently large constant~$c$---this follows by an induction on the distances between the points.
+This property is already enough to imply that this graph is a $(1+c\eps)$-spanner for a sufficiently large constant~$c$---this follows by an induction on the distances between the points (specifically, in the above, we apply the induction hypothesis on the pairs $s,s'$ and $t,t'$).
 We omit the easy but somewhat tedious argument---see \cite{ck-fasgg-93} or \cite[Theorem 3.12]{h-gaa-11} for details.
 The theorem follows after adjusting $\eps$ by a factor of~$c$. \end{proof}